 Language delays include problems understanding what is heard or read (receptive language delays) or problems putting words together to form meaning (expressive language delays).
 Some children have both speech and language delays.

-Red flags for a speech or language delay include:
+Signs of a speech or language delay may include:

 • No babbling by 9 months.